jsanjak/grape_demog/README.md

 ## Examples

-Please see 'scripts/Example' for example jupyter notebooks.
+Please see 'project/Example' for shorter example jupyter notebooks or just take a look at any of the notebooks in the main project directory.